Single-Entry or Double-Entry Bookkeeping: Which One Should You Choose?

 Single-Entry Bookkeeping Example

-The below table shows the expenditure and receipts of a business that has been recorded using the single-entry system of bookkeeping:
+The table below shows the expenditure and receipts of a business that has been recorded using the single-entry system of bookkeeping:

 Date Transactions Amount